PrestaShop/example-modules/demodoctrine/README.md

 Demo Doctrine
 =====================

-This module demonstrates how to use Doctrine entities in PrestaShop 1.7.7 and 1.7.8 versions.
+This module demonstrates how to use Doctrine entities in PrestaShop 1.7.7 and above.

 Please note this module is an example only, not a mandatory structure.